SorellaLabs/brontes/book/mev_inspectors/sandwich.md

    Victims: [3, 4]
    Backrun: D

-However we are operating under the assumption that attackers are maximally efficient & have no reason to endure the gas overhead, jared would simply steal their lunch...
+However we are operating under the assumption that attackers are maximally efficient & have no reason to endure the gas overhead.
+If you find an example of a sandwich attack that breaks this assumption please let us know, we'll give you a bounty.

 Now that the sandwiches have been partitioned, we fetch the `TxInfo` for all transactions in the sandwiches.
 If their are more than 10 victim sets for a possible sandwich or more than 30 victims we discard the sandwich for performance reasons.
 If anyone can find an example of a sandwich attack that breaks these parameters please let us know, we'll give you a bounty.

-### 2) **Calculating The Sandwich**
+### 3 **Calculating The Sandwich**